proximafusion/vmecpp-validation/README.md

 ### Error tolerance

 Unless specified otherwise, quantities are checked against the IsCloseRelAbs metric (see Gill, Murray and Wright, "Practical Optimization" (1984), sec.
 2.1.1, lower formula on p.
 7).
-Unless explicitly specified in this document, our implementation of the V&V checks acts as the specification in regards to what exact tolerances are used for each quantity: see `src/tolerances.py`.
+Unless explicitly specified in this document, our implementation acts as the specification in regards to what exact tolerances are used for each quantity: see `src/tolerances.py`.

 As a rule of thumb, deviations from the Reference should be smaller than 1e-6 in the IsCloseRelAbs metric.